 Von Schmidt assured Nourse that Nevada had nothing to fear.
 He said the six foot dam he planned to erect at the Lake Tahoe outlet would store enough water to supply both states.
 He also argued that California had a superior water claim to Tahoe because two-thirds of the lake and its outlet in Tahoe City were within the California border.
 In response, editor Joe Goodman of Virginia City's Territorial Enterprise advised Von Schmidt to "bring to the mountains an escort of twenty regiments of militia" should the water diversion proposal succeed.
 "They will need them all," Goodman warned, "for we will not submit to the proposed robbery."

 When Von Schmidt's proposal was submitted to legislators in Sacramento and Washington, D.C., it ran into strong resistance.
 Opponents argued that the federal government had no business subsidizing private corporations by giving away public lands.
 Similar arguments were made regarding the generous government contracts issued for the construction of the first transcontinental railroad across northern California and Nevada.

-Citizen groups and newspaper editorials complained that, like other projects under consideration that year, the proposed Squaw Valley canal and tunnel reeked of corruption.
+Citizen groups and newspaper editorials complained that, like other projects under consideration that year, the proposed Palisades Tahoe canal and tunnel reeked of corruption.
 State and federal legislators killed the legislation.

 In the late 1800s the U.S. Bureau of Reclamation assumed control over the Truckee River system and rebuilt the dam at Tahoe City to supply water for farming in the Nevada desert.
 More water wars were to follow.
 See Part 2 of 2 next week.